infinity Channel Swimming Crew members:

 Charles local knowledge of the North Channel is unrivalled.
 Charles has piloted many successful North Channel solo swim and relay crossings.

-“You can sleep when your Dead”
+“You can sleep when you are Dead”

 Father of four and husband to the amazing ‘mummy house’ Antoniette.